9_Rendering 3D Scenes

 else:

-raise ValueError("A new Material property must have a data type.")
+raise ValueError("New uniforms must have a data type.")

 def upload_data(self):